johanhaleby/kubetail/README.md

 Bash script that enables you to aggregate (tail/follow) logs from multiple pods into one stream.
 This is the same as running "kubectl logs -f <pod>" but for multiple pods.

+## Installation

+Just download the [kubetail](https://raw.githubusercontent.com/johanhaleby/kubetail/master/kubetail) file and do `chmod +x kubetail` and you're good to go.

+### Homebrew

+You can also install kubetail using [brew](https://brew.sh/):

+	$ brew tap johanhaleby/kubetail
+	$ brew install kubetail

+Use `brew install --HEAD kubetail` to install the latest (unreleased) version.

 ## Usage

 First find the names of all your pods: